brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     inference_model.trainable = False
     return inference_model

-# given a probability distributions this function will sample an array index
+# given a probability distribution, this function will sample an array index
 # from a copy of the distribution that has been truncated to include only
-# the top_n index values sorted by probability and rescaled to sum to 1.0.
+# the top_n index values sorted by probability and re-scaled to sum to 1.0.
 def sample_from_probs(probs, top_n=10):
     """
     truncated weighted random choice.